Imprint Alumni Coach

 All facilitation materials and any resources will be shared weeks ahead of the program.
 Facilitators are asked to review the material prior to training so some additional preparation time may be needed.

-While serving as a Leadership Coach does require a time commitment, there are many perks to volunteering as a coach that could be both personally and professionally beneficial.
+While serving as an Alumni Coach does require a time commitment, there are many perks to volunteering as a coach that could be both personally and professionally beneficial.
 Below are just a few examples:

 - Rejuvenated Illini Sprit- Coaches have the opportunity to step back onto campus, interact with today’s Illinois students, and reminisce about their college days.